Where to Go Fly Fishing in Washington in February

 Rocky Ford is a great place to fish in February.
 This unique trout fishery regularly produces giant trout in the 18 to 24 inch range.
 Fish over 20-inches won't even turn heads on Rocky Ford.
 Some days the fishing can be really easy.
 Other days it can be seriously tough.
 Since Rocky Ford is a spring creek, the water temperatures are fairly stable and the fish will feed all year long.
 This time of year, plan to fish either streamers or small nymphs and scuds.
 A good fly box this time of year might include flies like the Coffee's Sparkle Minnow in Pearl, Swede's Rabbit Leech - Black, Jon's Hot Spot Czech Scud - Pink, the Jujubee Midge - Zebra, and the Tungsten Zebra Midge - Red.

 Lakes – A number of lakes in Washington are open all year long.
-Two of the most popular lakes in the Puget Sound portion of the state, Lone Lake and Pass Lake, are open year-round and will start to pick-up in February, especially with the mild winter we've had much of this year.
+Two of the most popular lakes in the Puget Sound portion of the state, Lone Lake and Pass Lake, are open year-round and will start to pick-up in February.

 Pass Lake – Pass Lake will usually fish well in February.
 A good primary plan for fishing the lake would be to use full-sinking lines with leech patterns like the Hale Bopp Leech – Brown or the Ruby Eyed Leech in Canadian Olive.
 Fish the fly in deeper water and keep it close to the bottom with small strips.
 The take can be very subtle this time of year so set the hook with a strip-set on any indication of weight on the end of the line.

-In February we will probably see the surface temperature on Pass Lake getting to the 50-degree mark.
+Towards the end of February we will probably see the surface temperature on Pass Lake getting to the 50-degree mark.
 When that happens, get ready with your chironomid setup because this is when many chironomids begin to hatch and the trout will be ready to intercept them on their way from the bottom of the lake all the way up to the surface where they will hatch.
-The exact size/color of chironomid hatches is tough to forecast, but some good chironomid flies to have along would be the Yankee Buzzer in Black and Red, Chan's Chironomid Bomber in Black/Red, the Buzzer in Olive and Black, and the Jumbo Juju Chironomid in Zebra.
+The exact size/color of chironomid hatches is tough to forecast, but some good chironomid flies to have along would be the Yankee Buzzer in Black and Red, Chan's Chironomid Bomber in Black/Red, the Buzzer in Olive and Black, and the Hangin' With My Chromies in either Black or Red.
 You will probably need to fish these fairly deep so we recommend using Quick Release Chironomid Indicators and fluorocarbon tippet around 5X in size.
+Watch this video for more information on rigging your chironomid setup.

 Lone Lake – Lone Lake is a great option in the early season and it is quite easy to get to even though most people will probably take a ferry ride from Mukilteo to Clinton.
 The ferry ride is super short and Lone Lake is only about 10 minutes from the Clinton terminal.
 Concentrate on fishing full-sinking lines with dark leech patterns like the Ruby Eyed Leech – Black/Red, the Gold Bead Bouface - Black, Drifter’s Crystal Leech.
 Chironomids will get very important on Lone Lake as the month goes on.
 On this lake, the same chironomids recommended for Pass Lake would be on the list, but we would also recommend some blood worm patterns like the San Juan Worm - Red.
 If the fish are on bloodworms, you will know right away.
 The Olive Willy – Red Bead is always a pattern worthy of consideration on this lake so it might be worth having along, but it will usually fish better a bit later in the season.